 The revered Mount Kailash (6638 m) dominates the Tibetan landscape and is a major pilgrimage point for numerous religions; plus its four-sided summit adds a hint of mystery to its divine stature.
 Numerous myths claim that on its summit rests Lord Shiva and thus nobody is allowed to climb it for the fear that they might disturb his meditation.
 Two pristine lakes namely Mansarovar and Rakshas Tal sit at the base of Mount Kailash, which are located at a staggering altitude of 14,950 ft.
 The lakes soothe anyone with their sapphire waters and a gorgeous backdrop of the snow-laden peaks.
 While Mansarovar has spiritual importance, the other hand, the Rakshas Tal was created by Ravana in an attempt to please Lord Shiva.
 Thus the lake is salty and deprived of aquatic life.
 Mount Kailash is believed to be the cosmic axis, world axis, or center of the world.
-It is the point where earth meets heaven.
+It is the point where the earth meets heaven.
 Mount Kailash attract pilgrims of Hindu, Jain, and Buddhist religion to circumambulate the divine peak.
 If you circumambulate around the peak three times, then you are freed from all your sins, and 108 guarantees enlightenment.
 The route is about 53 km long, and as it sits above 7000 ft., it’s pretty taxing.
-The Kailash Mansarovar Trek takes you to spiritual awakening and brings out the best in you.
+The Kailash Mansarovar Trek takes you to a spiritual awakening and brings out the best in you.

 The Journey to the Holy Land of Lord Shiva